luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 And if you find any errors in these documents, click the [Edit on Github](https://github.com/luxonis/depthai-docs-website/blob/master/_tutorials/openvino_model_zoo_pretrained_model.md) on the bottom of this page to give us the correction!

+### Monocular Neural Inference fused with Stereo Depth
+We call this mode of spatial AI 'Monocular Neural Inference fused with Stereo Depth'.
+To visualize how this mode works, it is helpful to overlay the neural inference bounding box over the depth results directly.

-And it is possible to overlay these results on other streams.
-For example below let's overlay the results directly onto the raw depth information (visualized in OpenCV HOT colormap):
+To visualize this, let's overlay the results directly onto the raw depth information (visualized in OpenCV HOT colormap):

 ```
 python3 test.py -s metaout depth_raw -bb